Below are answers to some common questions people have when facing a mental illness.

 A. Mental health includes our physical, emotional, psychological, relational, spiritual and cultural wellbeing.
 It can affect the way we think, feel, act, make decisions, relate to others and God, and how we handle stress.
 It can also vary over time and across circumstances.
 It is normal for everyone to have good days and bad days.
 On good days, we may feel like we are flexible and can adapt to many different stressors and life circumstances such as school, work, relationships, and/or how we feel about ourselves.
 However, on bad days, we may feel like we can’t cope with stressors and feel overwhelmed and stuck.
 Sometimes, these variations in wellbeing can change from hour to hour or day to day, and can last for weeks, months, or longer.
 In other words, there is a mental health continuum.
 Everyone falls somewhere on the continuum and our mental health can move in either direction throughout our life.
 At SFSG, we believe that we should love our neighbors (people impacted by mental illness) as ourselves, and this includes mental wellness.
 (Mark 12:31 NIV)

 Q. What influences our mental health?

 A. Many factors influence our mental health, including:

 Biological factors: physical health (or illness), genetics, neurotransmitters (brain chemistry); brain injuries, disorders or bacteria; prenatal damage, medications, supplements, substance abuse, alcohol and/or drug use

 Cultural factors: how mental illness is communicated, viewed and identified influences attitudes, help seeking behaviors, and treatment.
 Culture can also perpetuate stigma and increase stressors.
 Migration places stresses on minorities in a majority culture.

 Environmental factors: socioeconomics, diet/poor nutrition, exercise/poor exercise, exposure to toxins, life experiences such as trauma, loss, abuse and/or neglect

 Psychological factors: emotions and attitudes, learning, values, beliefs, and stress management

 Social factors: family, peer relationships, culture, support systems, stigma

-Spiritual factors: As Christians, we have the opportunity to receive love, compassion, peace, comfort and grace from God.
+Spiritual factors: As Christians, we have the opportunity to receive love, compassion, peace, comfort, healing, grace and more from God.
 This can be a tremendous asset in spiritually coping with mental illness.